SYDeng00/02267-MicroServirces/README.md

 Starts the Docker containers.
 Configures the necessary network settings to allow communication between the microservices.
 Architecture
-This project is divided into three main microservices:
+This project is divided into two main microservices:

 Bank Service: Manages banking operations and interactions.
 Customer Service: Handles customer information and transactions.